GenesisEducationKyiv/software-engineering-school-5-0-velosypedno/README.md

 - Detailed system design documents, ADRs, and diagrams are available in the [`./docs`](./docs/) folder.
 - System Design Document - [here](./docs/sdd/document.md)
 - Swagger Scheme - [here](./docs/sdd/swagger.yaml)

+## Improvements

+### Alerts and Monitoring

+To ensure system reliability and early detection of critical issues, we suggest configuring a minimal yet effective set of alerts based on logs and metrics.

+#### Log-based Alerts

+These alerts rely on structured logs and their severity levels:

+- **High error log rate**: Alert when the number of logs with `ERROR` level exceeds a threshold (e.g., 10 per minute).
+In this system, error logs indicate critical failures that require immediate attention.
+- **Subscription flow failures**: Alert when an internal error prevents subscription creation, activation, or deletion.
+This may signal persistent service or DB issues.

+#### Metrics-based Alerts

+These alerts use Prometheus metrics collected via instrumented middleware:

+- **High client/server error ratio**: Trigger an alert when the sum of HTTP 4xx and 5xx responses exceeds 50% of total requests over a given window.
+This may indicate bad API usage or internal malfunction.
+- **Low notification delivery rate**: Alert when the percentage of successfully sent notifications drops below 50% of total attempts.
+Undelivered messages are re-queued, indicating persistent delivery failures.

 ## License